kbroman/dataorg/pages/consistency.Rmd

     "`off curve lo`".

-- **Be careful about extra spaces within cells.** A blank cell is different then a cell that contains a single space.
+- **Be careful about extra spaces within cells.** A blank cell is different than a cell that contains a single space.
 And "`male`" is different from "` male `" (that is, with spaces at the beginning and end).
 These can be a headache later on.